ahmabboud/difussion_bootcamp/reference_implementations/time_series_reference_impelementation/CSDI/README.md

 ## Getting Started
 To start working with the materials and code in this topic:
 1. Ensure you have followed the reference to the installation guide and environment setup in \docs.
-2. Move to notebook `CSDI_imputation.ipynb` to learn about CSDI algorithm and its implementation to imputation.
+2. Move to notebook `csdi_imputation.ipynb` to learn about CSDI algorithm and its implementation to imputation.
 Please first make sure to set the kernel to `diffusion_model` in the notebook.
 Further run the code to download data.
-3. Move to notebook `CSDI_forecasting.ipynb` to learn about the implementation of CSDI to forecasting task.
+3. Move to notebook `csdi_forecasting.ipynb` to learn about the implementation of CSDI to forecasting task.
 Please first make sure to set the kernel to `diffusion_model` in the notebook.